 - the person’s spouse is by reason of ill-health, whether physical or mental, incapable of making an application for an adoption order.

-In the majority of cases, the child must have had his home with the prospective adopter for a minimum duration of time.
+In the majority of cases, the child must have had his home with the prospective adopter for a minimum duration of time before the application being made.

 S.42 of the Adoption and Children Act 2002 outlines the residence requirements and these are as follows: